p0-security/iam-privilege-catalog/README.md

 To answer this question:

 1. Assemble all privileges that are granted to the account in question.
-1. Map each privilege to the associated vulnerabilities and scopes using this catalog.
+1. Map each privilege to the associated risks and scopes using this catalog.
 1. For each resource reachable from the account, determine a scope.
 E.g. resources containing critical data should be assigned "CRITICAL", low-sensitivity resources should be assigned lower scores in accordance with the values in [services/README.md](https://github.com/p0-security/services/README.md).
-1. Assemble the unique tuples of account, service, resource, and vulnerability reachable from this account, assigning each tuple a scope score equal to the minimum of the resource's and the privilege's scope score.
+1. Assemble the unique tuples of account, service, resource, and risks reachable from this account, assigning each tuple a scope score equal to the minimum of the resource's and the privilege's scope score.
 1. For each tuple, assign a reach score by converting risks and scopes to numerical